 It is your responsibility to ensure that the data that you work with is stored safely.
 You must always delete personal data when it is no longer relevant for your assignment/Master’s thesis.
 In practice, the means that you must delete the personal data when your assignment/Master’s thesis has been assessed and the deadline for complaints has expired.

 You can store data safely using OneDrive, which is available to all students at Aarhus University.
 Here, you can also store completed forms, consent forms and contracts.
+Information stored in OneDrive must be pseudonymised or anonymised if the data can be used to identify individual persons (confidential or sensitive data.)

 As data controller, you are obliged to describe the nature and purpose of the personal data that you collect.
 This must be stated in a document called a ‘record of processing activities’.